| Preface:

-I wrote this blog after a recent 3 day photo shoot to
+this blog after a recent 3 day photo shoot to Kakadu National

-that will described in other pages soon in greater detail
+of interest here that will described in other pages soon in

-such as the Mary River National Park - Ijust have to go
+greater detail such as the Mary River National Park - Ijust

-back down there for a separate trip soon.
-All the web
+have to go back down there for a separate trip soon.
+All the

-that's right but how could anyone drive straight and not
+right but how could anyone drive straight and not stop.

-from Darwin to Kakadu National Park in Northern Territory
+Blog: Arnhem Highway from Darwin to Kakadu National Park

-CBD is basically 5 straight roads running into Daly
+from Darwin.
+Darwin CBD is basically 5 straight roads running

 the Stuart Highway.
 Map

-around 22klm to the junction with the Stuart Highway
+22klm to the junction with the Stuart Highway veering left

-veering left to Katherine, Alice Springs, Kakadu and
+to Katherine, Alice Springs, Kakadu and Litchfield and if

-I just went down today from darwin and forgot to take
+all changed I just went down today from darwin and forgot

 and Alice Springs and straight ahead to Palmerston.